- On April 28, 2020

 10 | Bring an eye mask and ear plugs

-Do you have any good tricks in addition to these 10 tips on beating a jet lag?
+Do you have any good hacks in addition to these 10 tips on beating a jet lag?
 Drop them in the comment section below.